-• 59 patents, including 1 issued U.S. patent, and 16 patent applications, including 1 U.S. patent application, covering modified Factor VII polypeptides, such as our lead product candidate, marzeptacog alfa (activated), and methods of production of modified Factor VII polypeptides.
+59 patents, including 1 issued U.S. patent, and 16 patent applications, including 1 U.S. patent application, covering modified Factor VII polypeptides, such as our lead product candidate, marzeptacog alfa (activated), and methods of production of modified Factor VII polypeptides.
 The U.S. patent, with patent term adjustment, and patent application, if granted, expires or is expected to expire, in 2031 and 2029.
-The foreign patents and patent applications, if granted, expire, or are expected to expire, respectively, in 2028-2029, and three such foreign patent applications are now beyond the period for opposition filing.
+The foreign patents and patent applications, if granted, expire, or are expected to expire, respectively, in 2028-2029.

-11 patents, including 3 issued and allowed U.S. patents and 16 patent applications, including 1 U.S. patent application, covering modified Factor IX polypeptides, such as our clinical candidate CB 2679d/ISU304.
-The issued and allowed U.S. patents, including patent term adjustment, expire, or are expected to expire, respectively, in 2030-2032 and the foreign patents and patent applications, if granted, expire, or are expected to expire, respectively, in 2031.
+• 11 patents, including 3 issued and allowed U.S. patents and 16 patent applications, including 1 U.S. patent application, covering modified Factor IX polypeptides, such as our clinical candidate CB 2679d/ISU304.
+The issued and allowed U.S. patents, including patent term adjustment, expire, or are expected to expire, respectively, in 2030-2032 and the foreign patents and patent applications, if granted, expire, or are expected to expire, respectively, in 2030-2032 and the foreign patents and patent applications, if granted, expire, or are expected to expire, respectively, in 2031.